Bed Bug FAQ’s

 Nope, it just means you aren’t reacting to the bites (sorry).

 No – Studies have shown that bed bugs can carry a variety of diseases, including MRSA.
 However, there has been no evidence in the lab or in the field of bed bugs passing on any diseases.
-They may not spread disease but they are certainly more than a nuisance pest.
-Bed bugs can have a significant psychological impact on those dealing with infestations.
+Bed bugs are not considered a health risk by medical practitioners and they are not required to be reported to health authorities.

 If you do choose to discard your bed, consider encasements to protect your new bed from becoming infested.
 You may also want to consider ClimbUp interceptor traps to stop bed bugs from accessing your bed.
 Also, if you discard your mattress or box spring, consider how you will move and transport the items out of your home to avoid having bed bugs fall off and being spread to other areas.